 Things We Left Unsaid

 The award-winning bestsellerZoya Pirzad Franklin D. Lewis (translator)

-With subtlety and humour, Pirzad has crafted a deeply personal insight into the hopes and aspirations of Iranians in the period leading up to the Islamist Revolution.
+A heartwarming and humorous insight into the hopes and aspirations of Iranians in the years that led up to the Islamic Revolution

 "A rising star of Iranian literature, Zoya Pirzad transcends the everyday with her luminous writing."

 "A grand, panoramic family saga...
 Pirzad writes with wit and precision, deftly evoking the daily routines and rhythms of a city on the cusp of revolutionary changes."